Numerical influence of ReLU'(0) on backpropagation: Consequences for learning

 The training experiments are complemented by a similar Monte Carlo estimation of the relative volume of the bifurcation zone as performed in Section \ref{sec:prelimMNIST} (same experimental setting).
 To avoid random outputs we force the GPU to compute convolutions deterministically.
 Examples of results are given in Figure~\ref{fig:SVHNVGGVolume}.
 Additional results on fully connected network with MNIST and ResNet18 on CIFAR10 are shown in Section \ref{sec:additionalExpe}.
 We consistently observe a high probability of finding an example on the bifurcation zone for large sample sizes.
 Several comments are in order.

 \paragraph{Numerical precision:} Numerical precision is the major factor in the thickening of the bifurcation zone.
 In comparison to 32 bits experiments, 16 bits precision dramatically increases its relative importance.
-We considered 64 bits precision on SVHN, the largest dataset at hand.
-Due to the computational cost, we only drawn 40 random weights and observed no bifurcation on any of the terms of the loss whatsoever.
+We also considered 64 bits precision on SVHN, a rather large dataset.
+Due to the computational cost, we only drew 40 random weights and observed no bifurcation on any of the terms of the loss whatsoever.
 This is consistent with the experiments conducted in Section \ref{sec:prelimMNIST} and suggests that, within our framework, 64 bit precision is the main mitigating factor for our observations.

 \paragraph{Batch normalization:} In all our relative volume estimation experiments, we observe that batch normalization has a very significant effect on the proportion of examples found in the bifurcation zone.
 In 32 bits precision, the relative size of this zone increases with the addition of batch normalization, similar observations were made in all experiments presented in Appendix~\ref{sec:additionalExpe}.
-This is a counter intuitive behavior as we have observed that batch normalization increases test accuracy and completely mitigates the effect of $\ReLU'(0)$.
+This is a counter-intuitive behavior as we have observed that batch normalization increases test accuracy and mitigates the effect of $\ReLU'(0)$.
 Similarly in 16 bits precision, the addition of batch normalization seems to actually decrease the size of the bifurcation zone.
 Batch normalization does not result in the same qualitative effect depending on arithmetic precision.
 These observations open many questions which will be the topic of future research.